Changes to the yesterday report are marked.

 Trade and hospitality

-- Price control imposed for essential basic foodstuffs, protective equipment and disinfectants until 18 April 2020.
+- Price control imposed for protective equipment and disinfectants until 18 May 2020.
 Prices can only be raised within the limits of the annual inflation rate.

 - Limitation on purchases of protective equipment (10 masks/protective gloves per person) and disinfectants (2 large packs/5 small packs per person).